opencitations/crowdsourcing/README.md

 ## How to make a deposit

 1. Create a new issue in this repository
-2. Label the issue as "deposit" (this is required for the automated processing)
-3. Format your issue title as: `deposit {domain name of journal} {identifier}`
+2. Format your issue title as: `deposit {domain name of journal} {identifier}`
    - For example: `deposit localhost:330 doi:10.1007/978-3-030-00668-6_8`
    - Supported identifiers: doi, isbn, pmid, pmcid, url, wikidata, wikipedia, and openalex
-4. In the issue body, include:
+3. In the issue body, include:
    - Your metadata CSV
    - The separator `===###===@@@===`
    - Your citations CSV